 Served on the board of Rise Above Foundation, a nonprofit based in Massachusetts aimed at providing children in foster care with enriching activities, opportunities and experiences.
 In addition to board service, built the initial website as well as the web-based application and double-blind approval system, adhering to strict guidelines related to data security.
 To date, system has powered the application, review and approval process for thousands of grants for children in foster care in Massachusetts.

-Freelance work while pursuing a master’s degree in journalism at Northwestern University; included work for JW Player, OpenSky, Hospital Energy, Northwestern and other clients.
+Freelance work for JW Player, OpenSky, Hospital Energy, Northwestern and other clients.

 Lead designer and front-end engineer at company specializing in creating tools for video publishing and monetization; company properties include popular open-source media player, the JW Player.
 Maintained the website and aspects of registration and invoice systems including design, A/B testing, and SEO of highly trafficked player download pages.